-Campbell Psychological Services is a group practice dedicated to serving children and adolescents in the Cumberland Valley.
-We are also strongly committed to the professional and personal growth of our clinicians.
-We are currently seeking licensed mental health professionals to join our growing practice.
+Campbell Psychological Services is a group practice dedicated to serving children and adolescents in the Cumberland Valley / Greater Carlisle Area.
+We are currently seeking a licensed mental health professional to join our therapy practice.

 At Campbell Psychological Services, we strive to: